Jerome Ronald Grattan

-Ron was predeceased by his father.
-He is survived by his wife, Heather Collins Grattan; his mother; his siblings, James, David and his wife Elzbieta, Timothy and his wife Alexandra, Nancy Parisi, and Bernadine Eisler and her husband Frank, and one nephew and three nieces.
+Ron was predeceased by his father and a nephew.
+He is survived by his wife, Heather Collins Grattan; his mother; his siblings, James, David and his wife Elzbieta, Timothy and his wife Alexandra, Nancy Parisi, and Bernadine "Deenie" Eisler and her husband Frank, and two nephews and four nieces.

 Burial services were held privately in Florida.
 A memorial service will be held at Grace Community Church of Boca Raton, 600 W. Camino Real, Boca Raton, FL, on Saturday, January 26, at 3:00pm.
 A Mass in Ron's memory will be held at St. Patrick's Church, Southold, New York on Saturday, June 1st at 11:30am.
 In lieu of flowers, the family asks that a donation be made in Ron's honor to his alma mater, St. Vincent College, 300 Fraser Purchase Road, Latrobe, PA 15650.